About CAT Corner

 About the Authors

 Ian Grundy is a music therapist working as an external therapist to the Gipsy Hill Federation, and Normand Croft Community School, both in London.
 He is also a Fellow of the Association of Music and Imagery, qualified in music and imagery, neurologic music therapy, and also has a small private practice.He has presented at conferences and elsewhere mostly on inclusive, non-discriminatory practice in therapy.
 He regularly conducts training on mental health and other psycho-social themes to school professionals.

 Heather Dingle is a music therapist working as an external therapist to the Gipsy Hill Federation.
 She is also on bank staff with an NHS music therapy service and works with private clients.
 Heather developed and delivers Journeys Through Play, a series of workshops to support parents and carers with thinking about how to use play and creative arts to support child mental health and wellbeing.

-Karolina Koman is a music therapist working as an external therapist to the Gipsy Hill Federation since June 2016.
-She also works in a healthcare sector providing complex care for vulnerable adults and children and has recently qualified in holistic massage therapy.
+Karolina Koman worked as an external therapist to the Gipsy Hill Federation.
+She also worked in a healthcare sector providing complex care for vulnerable adults and children and has recently qualified in holistic massage therapy.
 In her clinical practice with children, Karolina’s primary goal is to nurture the therapeutic relationship that is built on trust, communication and acceptance whilst building resilience and promoting emotional wellbeing.
+Karolina is currently giving therapy in Qatar.

 This website was made by CAT Corner to help you explore your feelings through fun creative arts activities.
 The people using the website and the people responsible for them need to make sure they stay safe.